holman/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+## Post installation

+1. [optional] Add your personal SSH to your personal GitHub account.
+2. Add your corporate SSH to your corporate GitHub account.

 ## bugs

 I want this to work for everyone; that means when you clone it down it should